abrennr/BodyBuilder/README.md

 Questions, comments, or suggestions regarding BodyBuilder should be directed to the Digital Research Library (<uls-digitalresearchlibrary@mail.pitt.edu>).

+*History*: BodyBuilder evolved from an earlier tool used for capturing pagination and structural divisions within TEI Lite `<BODY>` elements [see <http://www.tei-c.org/>], and that is how it got its name.

 <a name="2Installation"></a>
 ## 2. Installation

+The source can be compiled using the command-line java compiler `javac`, or built using your preferred IDE.
+If compiling by hand, the program can be started with the command

+	java -cp /path/to/compiled/src edu.pitt.library.drl.bodybuilder.Main

+In our local environment, we have built an executable jar file that is launched via Java Web Start;
+this simplifies usage from any device in our environment.

 <a name="21Requirements"></a>
 ### 2.1 Requirements

+BodyBuilder requires no libraries other than those included standard with Java.
-BodyBuilder requires a Java Runtime Environment of version 1.5 or higher.
-It should run on any operating system for which the Java Runtime Environment is available; however BodyBuilder has only been tested on Windows XP, Windows 7, and Mac OS X. There are also some simple requirements to prepare data for use with BodyBuilder; these are covered in section 3.1 "Preparing Texts for BodyBuilder" below.
+It has been run with various Java Runtime Environments of version 1.5 or higher.
+It should run on any operating system for which the Java Runtime Environment is available; however BodyBuilder has only been tested on Windows XP, Windows 7, and Mac OS X.
+There are also some simple requirements to prepare data for use with BodyBuilder; these are covered in section 3.1 "Preparing Texts for BodyBuilder" below.

 <a name="22Distribution"></a>
 ### 2.2 Distribution